FrankSiret/test-drones/README.md

 To build the final jar and optimize the drones application for production, run:

-- Keep in mind that for production you need to set up a postgres database.
+- Keep in mind for production you need to set up a postgres database.

 ```
 ./mvnw -Pprod clean verify